peterjmarko/llm-narrative-framework/docs/TESTING.template.md

     .\tests\testing_harness\experiment_lifecycle\layer4\layer4_phase3_cleanup.ps1
 ```

-##### Study Compilation
+##### Study Compilation (Pending Validation)

+> **Note:** This test harness is implemented but not yet validated.

-This procedure validates the complete `compile_study.ps1` workflow using a 3-phase structure (setup, execution, cleanup).
+This procedure will validate the complete `compile_study.ps1` workflow using a 3-phase structure (setup, execution, cleanup).
 The test creates experiments using Layer 4 when available, or falls back to intelligent mock data generation when Layer 4 experiments are unavailable.

 **Automated Mode:**
 ```powershell
 pdm run test-l5
 ```

-The test validates full study compilation, ANOVA analysis, and artifact generation with proper cross-layer integration testing of research workflows.
+The test will validate full study compilation, ANOVA analysis, and artifact generation with proper cross-layer integration testing of research workflows.

 ## Testing Status